Mediaset presses ProSieben to 'engage' on strategy ahead of AGM

-Mediaset (MS.MI) said it would not seek confrontation at ProSiebenSat.1's (PSMGn.DE) annual general meeting on Tuesday but the German broadcaster's largest shareholder pressed home its call to collaborate on strategy.
+BERLIN (Reuters) - Mediaset said it would not seek confrontation at ProSiebenSat.1’s annual general meeting on Tuesday but the German broadcaster’s largest shareholder pressed home its call to collaborate on strategy.

 The Italian media group, controlled by the family of former Italian Prime Minister Silvio Berlusconi, wants to bring about cross-border consolidation to enable European broadcasters to compete more effectively for advertising dollars.